Why the horse racing scandal should be a wake-up call to Australia's cruellest animal industries.

 The very same compassionate instincts that needed to be quelled in those tying terrified possums to lures on greyhound tracks, equally need to be quelled in those causing harm to animals in other industries.
 And once you start quelling those instincts — the instincts that make us uniquely and compassionately human — it is a very slippery slope…

 Thousands of caring Aussies have pledged to protect horses from cruelty by never betting on a horse race.
-You can join them by signing the petition here, and invite your friends to sign too by sharing the image below!
+You can join them, and invite your friends to sign too!

 This image contains content which some may find confronting